 The Parliamentary Finance and Planning Committee in rejecting the plea from bankers to exclude fees and commissions from excise duty said the decision was guided by the government’s policy to reduce tax incentives.

-The taxman is now expected to net additional Ksh7 billion from lenders in taxes on commissions and fees they charge on processing fees.
+The taxman is now expected to net an additional Ksh7 billion from lenders in taxes on commissions and fees they charge on processing fees.
 Last year the figure amounted to Ksh35.87 billion.

 Top 4 Cheapest 30-Day Loans in Kenya Today